nazmuhd/ai-auto-visualizer/README.md

 -   **AI Report Studio**:
     -   **Narrative Generation**: Generate a professional, multi-page business report in Markdown with an executive summary, key findings, and actionable recommendations using Gemini 2.5 Pro.
     -   **Drag & Drop Editor**: Customize the report layout by dragging and dropping KPIs, charts, and text blocks.
-    -   **PDF Export**: Export the final report as a high-quality, multi-page PDF.
+    -   **PDF Export**: Export the final report as a high-quality, multi-page PDF or PowerPoint.
 -   **Project Management**: Save your analyses as projects, which are persisted in your browser's local storage.
 Rename, delete, and switch between projects easily.
 -   **Data Quality Validation**: Get an instant report on your data's quality, including missing values and duplicate rows, before analysis.
 -   **Secure & Private**: File processing and data validation happen entirely in your browser.
 Only a small, anonymized sample is sent to the AI for analysis.